aspose-svg/Aspose.SVG-API-References/english/python-net/aspose.svg.drawing/itruetypefont/style/_index.md

 ## style property

-Gets the style of the font.
+Get the font style that combines the values of the font-face rule and data from the font.
 ### Definition:
 ```python
 @property